boschresearch/torchphysics/docs/tutorial/external_domains.rst

   from torchphysics.problem.domains.domain2D.shapely_polygon import ShapelyPolygon

-This class can be constructed through two different ways, either you create your own shapely-polygon yourself, or you pass all vertices of the polygon to the constructor:
+This class can be constructed through two different ways, either you create your own shapely-polygon first, or you pass all vertices of the polygon to the constructor:

 .. code-block:: python